OpenCloudHub/ai-ml-sklearn/README.md

 ### Model Serving

-Ensure you have a model registered in MLflow with the `@champion` alias.
+Ensure you have a trained model to load either from local folder or from mlflow by setting the 'MODEL_PATH' environment variable.

 **Start the serving application:**